 javax.servlet.annotation.WebFilter annotation to your class or do the registration in code like it is shown in the following snippet:

-To check that the code snippet is working and your custom filter will really be called for each and every request you need to test your library with an application server.
+To check that the code snippet is working and your custom filter will be called for every request you need to test your library with an application server.

-Since your library will be used in several applications in the near future it is important to test it with all application servers (and releases) that are used by your customers.
+Since your library will be used in several applications soon it is important to test it with all application servers (and releases) that are used by your customers.

 Integration tests with Docker